unraid/docs/docs/legacy/FAQ/Transferring_Files_from_a_Network_Share_to_unRAID.md

 # Transferring Files from a Network Share to Unraid

-Open a [terminal session with SSH or Telnet](Terminal_Access) to unRAID, and login as root.
+Open a [terminal session with SSH or Telnet](Terminal_Access) to Unraid, and login as root.
 Create a temporary directory on the
 server:

 `mkdir /work`